Idered/Editr.js/README.md

  * `data-` attributes overwrites options passed via JS.
  * Files passed in files-[html,css,js] should be separated by `;`.
- * Add `!` before file name to load file in editor but hide it from naviagtion bar.
+ * Add `!` before file name to load file in editor but hide it from navigation bar.
  * If you want to add Base64 encoded preprocessor code, add preprocessor name before it: coffee:BASE64_STRING or less:BASE64_STRING.

 ### Via JavaScript